Entrepreneurial Education for Our Youth

 Basic money management skills are crucial to daily success but financial education isn’t commonly offered in schools.
 To help bridge the gap, Greater Nevada partners with organizations like EverFi, Balance, and the Richard Myles Johnson Foundation.
-Together with Greater Nevada Credit Union, these organizations provide financial education to students of all ages from elementary school to college.

 The Richard Myles Johnson Foundation offers interactive, adult-like money management tools and education.
 These “Bite of Reality” simulations are age appropriate, realistic and fun for students from middle school to college.
 Across California and Nevada, students get a fun glimpse into ‘want versus need’ scenarios, monthly budgets, and planning for life’s unexpected financial challenges.

 Classroom teaching is very valuable but for students to truly become confident and independent, the education needs to continue at home as well.
 Here are some ways that you can teach children financial education and set them on a path to become successful entrepreneurs:

 - Independent thinking: Instead of purchasing toys for your children, encourage them to earn the money themselves.
 Can they ask a neighbor to employ them to pull weeds?
 Shovel snow?
 Or start a dog walking service?

 - Leadership skills: What projects can they take on?
 Can they be a president or vice president of a club?
 Perhaps run a fundraising event?